Confidence-spec/Confidence/README.md

 # Confidence
-I’m malachy Chinonso by name and am from Nigeria.
+I am malachy Chinonso by name, am from Nigeria. i am a data analysis expertise. i make use of sql, excel spreadsheet, power bi and python for the insight, visualizing, and analyzing data.